 The financial year ended 31 March 2019 (“FY2019”) was a period marked by the rigours of a more challenging operating environment.
 Amidst this difficult period, the Group has remained undeterred and has been reviewing, refining and reforming to adapt to challenging conditions.

 BUSINESS AND FINANCIAL REVIEW

-As part of the good corporate governance practice of Board renewal, two of our Directors, Mr Tan Boon Yew and Mr Seah Hai Yang, have decided not to put themselves up for re-election to the Board of the Company.
-This will give the Company the opportunity to rejuvenate its Board with the introduction of new directors that have the requisite experience and expertise to guide the Company on its long term growth path as a regional energy player.
-The Board wishes to express its deepest appreciation to Mr Tan Boon Yew and Mr Seah Hai Yang for their years of dedicated service to the Company.
+As part of the good corporate governance practice of Board renewal, Mr Lee Fang Wen has decided not to put up for reelection to the Board of the Company.
+The Board wishes to express its deepest appreciation to Mr Lee Fang Wen for his years of dedicated service to the Company.

-On the behalf of the board, we would like to once again thank our business partners, management, staff and shareholders for their invaluable support and faith.
-We look forward to continuing our journey with you as we continue building the Group as a key player in the energy business within the region.
+On behalf of the board, we would like to express our sincere appreciation for our business partners, management, staff and shareholders for their unwavering support and immense contributions over the years.
+We look forward to working together with you for a productive year ahead.

 Tay Kah Chye